#1 THE SMALL PRINT IS WRITTEN IN MANDARIN AND THEY SPEAK CHINESE AMONG THEMSELVES.

 Chinese business culture: According to the official page of the Ministry of Commerce of the People’s Republic of China, the judicial system does not guarantee a fair trial for foreign citizens.
 There is a high degree of corruption in the country, especially within the CCP.

-It also explains that the language used to implement justice is: Mandarin.
+It also explains why the language used to implement justice is: Mandarin.

 China has several arbitration institutions, such as the China International Economic and Trade Arbitration Commission (CIETAC).
 Only those litigations presented as an “external factor” can be arbitrated outside of China.
 For more information on the Arbitration Law.